-A 6 week old baby is referred with poor feeding.
-On examination you notice a cleft palate that has been previously undetected at the earlier babychecks.
-What is the best way to examine newborns in order to detect all cleft palates?
+A 6-week-old baby is referred for poor feeding.
+On examination, you notice a cleft palate that has been previously undetected at the earlier baby checks.
+What is the best way to examine newborns to detect all cleft palates?

-The RCPCH and NICE have released a joint consensus guideline (October 2014) on best practice for detecting cleft palate in neonates for any health professionals conducting newborn checks.
-This was done using systematic reviews of the literature and a Delphi consensus panel.
-Here we summarise the key points.
+The RCPCH and NICE have released a joint consensus guideline (October 2014) on best practices for detecting cleft palate in neonates for any health professionals conducting newborn checks.
+This was done using systematic literature reviews and a Delphi consensus panel.
+Here are the key points.

-A delay in diagnosis can impact on growth and development, and will delay surgical intervention.
+A delay in diagnosis can impact growth and development and will delay surgical intervention.

-Delayed detection of cleft palate is a real concern in paediatrics, with delays impacting on families and their relationship with healthcare providers.
-It has also cost the NHS in the UK a significant cost over the last 10 years in legal claims due to delayed diagnosis.
+Delayed detection of cleft palate is a real concern, with delays impacting families and their relationship with healthcare providers.
+It has also cost the NHS in the UK a significant amount of money over the last ten years in legal claims due to delayed diagnosis.

-The evidence cited suggests that delayed diagnosis is an international problem and is due to inadequate examination.
-Therefore, the working group was formed to determine best practice for examination.
+The evidence suggests that delayed diagnosis is an international problem and is due to inadequate examination.
+Therefore, the working group was formed to determine best practices for examination.

 In the UK, the rates of delayed detection (i.e. after the initial newborn check) are 13%.

-The guidance recommends that cleft palate inspection should be performed as part of the routine newborn check, using the following strategies.
+The guidance recommends using the following strategies to perform cleft palate inspection as part of the routine newborn check.

 1. Visual inspection.
-The Delphi committee did discuss whether palpation had a role to play and there was no consensus agreement on using palpation as a diagnostic aid, mainly due to concerns about technique.
-The overall recommendation is that visual inspection is the best way to detect cleft palate and can be used alone.
+There was no consensus on using palpation as a diagnostic aid, mainly due to concerns about technique.
+Overall, visual inspection is the best way to detect cleft palate and can be used alone.

 2. Torch and tongue depression.
-The panel recommends using a tongue depressor and a torch to ensure an optimal view of the palate (hard at the front of the mouth and soft at the back of the mouth).
+The panel recommends using a tongue depressor and a torch to ensure an optimal view of the palate (hard at the front and soft at the back of the mouth).

 3. Missing some of the palate.
-If you aren’t able to see the whole palate during the examination, the parents should be informed of this.
+If you can’t see the whole palate during the examination, the parents should be informed of this.
 This examination should then be reattempted 24 hours later.
-There was no consensus about what would happen after that – it wasn’t felt that discharge from hospital should be delayed, but the baby should have further review.
+There was no consensus about what would happen after that – it wasn’t felt that discharge from the hospital should be delayed, but the baby should have a further review.